marcglasberg/async_redux/README.md

 }
 ```

-If some error happens, you can simply throw a `UserException`.
+If some error happens, you can simply throw an `UserException`.
 A dialog (or other UI) will open automatically, showing the error message to the user.

 ```dart